BREAM Series Rules

 - AOY points ties will be settled by countback.
 The angler with the best performance in the most recent event will gain the higher placing.

 - The BREAM AOY Title will be calculated on the best 5-from-9 event scores.

 - There will an AOY Title awarded to both boaters and non-boaters.

 The National BREAM Rankings has been devised to rank anglers against each other from different states and different events in a current snapshot.

-The third is a two-year gauge of angler performance – Rankings.
+The third is a two-year gauge of angler performance.

-Rankings use the best 5 scores in the last 12 months added to the best 4 scores in the preceding 12 months (12-24 months ago).
+Rankings use the best 5 scores in the last 12 months added to the best 5 scores in the preceding 12 months (12-24 months ago).
 As each event happens, an event from two years ago gets dropped off and an event from 12 months ago moves from Year 1 to Year 2.
-This explains why sometimes you can change points without fishing on a particular weekend.
+This explains why sometimes you can change points without fishing in a particular event.